aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin.rst

 There are a couple of things to be set.

-1. stdin_name: the name of the standard input
+1. stdin_name: the name of the standard input.

-2. stdin_name: the name of the standard output
+2. stdin_name: the name of the standard output.

 3. cmdline_params: like parallelization flags, that will be used when running the code.